 Hybrid Workplace Is Here To Stay.

-In fact, experts predict that long past the time when the pandemic is no longer a significant health concern, many employers and employees will continue to use some form of hybrid work model.
+In fact, experts predict that after the pandemic is no longer a significant health concern, many employers and employees will continue to use some form of hybrid work model.

 That’s true even for national security workers, according to the Government Executive.

 McKinsey research based on input from C-suite executives indicates that about three-quarters believe employees will return to the physical workplace at least three days a week leaving a hybrid model firmly in place.